Who Is Gene Hackman?

 Actor Gene Hackman dropped out of high school to join the Marines and then studied acting at the Pasadena Playhouse Theatre.
 Hackman's breakout film was Bonnie and Clyde.
 An Academy Award-winning actor, Hackman has played nearly every type of role imaginable, from politicians to super cops to military leaders to criminal masterminds.
 Some of his most famous performances include Popeye Doyle in The French Connection and Lex Luther in Superman.
 He is retired from acting.

-Actor and writer Gene Hackman was born on January 30, 1930, in San Bernardino, California.
+Hackman was born on January 30, 1930, in San Bernardino, California.
 As a child, he moved to Illinois with his parents where his father worked as a newspaper press operator.
 His father abandoned the family when Hackman was in his early teens.

 When he was 16 years old, Hackman dropped out of high school to join the U.S. Marine Corps.
 He lied about his age in order to enlist.
 During his time in the service, Hackman worked as a radio operator and finished his high school education.
 After being discharged in 1951, Hackman tried to find his way, living in Illinois and New York while working a variety of jobs.
 He studied journalism and TV production for a time as well.